fichmann/s3-lambda-transcribe/README.md

 # Audio converter - transcription and document converter

-This application automatically transcribes uploaded MP3 audio files, and extracts the transcript to txt/pdf/doc files.
+This application automatically transcribes uploaded audio files (mp3,mp4, wav, etc), and extracts the transcript to txt files.

 ## Requirements